Energy Management PolicyDocument Ref: 5003-A-EnMS PolicyVersion 2.4 - Issue date: 28 September 2022

 - Complying with all legal and other requirements appropriate to Ark’s energy use, consumption and efficiency, including meeting all ESOS, CCA, UK ETS and EPR targets and reporting requirements;

 - Quantify our energy consumption (as kWh) and associated CO2 emissions, including indirect emissions, based on recognized international protocols.
 This will include indirect emissions from Grid electricity;

 - Relate energy to measure(s) of activity.
-The chosen metric for this is “power usage effectiveness” (PUE): the inverse ratio of total primary energy used by the IT equipment within the data centre v the primary energy consumed by the whole data centre facility”.
+The chosen metric for this is “power usage effectiveness” (PUE): the inverse ratio of total primary energy used by the IT equipment within the data centre versus the primary energy consumed by the whole data centre facility”.
 PUE has been adopted for Climate-Change Agreements (CCAs) targets with UK Government;

 - Meet our CCA (or equivalent) targets; specifically, year-on-year PUE reduction targets (in comparison to our baseline);

 - Identify and progress energy-saving projects that can be implemented across our estate to help meet targets, and actively seek new opportunities, by: